Leafs defenceman Rielly suspended five games for cross-checking Greig

 Toronto entered Tuesday's game holding down the first Eastern Conference wild-card spot, tied on points with Detroit and four points ahead of the New Jersey Devils and New York Islanders.

-Rielly's suspension isn't the longest of the season.
-Detroit forward David Perron was banned six games in December for a similar cross-check on Senators defenceman Artem Zub.
+Rielly's suspension matches the longest of the season.
+Detroit forward David Perron was suspended six games in December for his cross-check of Senators defenceman Artem Zub.

+This report by The Canadian Press was first published Feb.
+13, 2024.